LeonidasVarveropoulos/robot-frc/README.md

 To stop and reset the auton state machine set the `auto/state` to false.
 On a non simulated robot this would be changed by disabling the bot.

 ### More Info
-For more information on how to configure this for you own physical robot vist the repo's [wiki](https://github.com/LeonidasVarveropoulos/robot-frc/wiki) and paper
+For more information on how to configure this for your own physical robot and learn how to create your own autonomous, vist the repo's [wiki](https://github.com/LeonidasVarveropoulos/robot-frc/wiki).

 # ROS API